jellyfishsolutions/lynx-admin-ui/README.md

 Indicates that the field is a long Html text.
 It uses a RichText editor.
 By default, the Quill editor is used.
+It is possible to customize the Quill editor options using the `optionalParameters` value.
+A complex rich text editor is available using the `defaultRichTextParameters` exported by the `lynx-admin-ui/rich-text-options` file.
+The `optionalParameters` shall contains the complete Quill configuration, with the `theme` and `modules` properties.

 #### `AdminType.Checkbox`